Austrosaurus: Classification

 Initially, Austrosaurus was considered a cetiosaurid, like Patagosaurus or Shunosaurus.
 Hocknull et al. (2009) described the new sauropod Wintonotitan from material that originally assigned to Austrosaurus by Coombs and Molnar in 1981.
 Hocknull suggested that Austrosaurus mckillopi differed only slightly from the QMF 7292, the holotype of Wintonotitan wattsii, and should be considered a nomen dubium.
 Poropat et al. (2017) reported additional sauropod material from the Austrosaurus type locality and assigned them to the Austrosaurus holotype, finding the genus to be a valid titanosauriform tentatively assignable to Somphospondyli.

+Paleoecology

+Austrosaurus is known from the Allaru Formation of Australia.
+During the Early Cretaceous, this region lay much closer to the South Pole than it does today, giving the area a relatively cool climate; winter temperatures may have dropped to around 0–5 °C. The environment was largely coastal and influenced by the nearby Eromanga Sea.
+Marine life in these waters included fishes such as Cooyoo and Flindersichthys, as well as the sea turtle Notochelone and the ichthyosaur Platypterygius.
+Other dinosaurs known from the formation include Kunbarrasaurus and Muttaburrasaurus.